clarin-eric/fcs-sru-aggregator/README.md

 # Endpoint Reference Implementation
 If you have any kind of RESTful API to your Search Engine using the
- [Endpoint Reference Implementation](https://github.com/clarin-eric/fcs-korp-endpoint/).
-Do not forget to look at the tests.
+ [Endpoint Reference Implementation](https://github.com/clarin-eric/fcs-korp-endpoint/) as a starting point.
+If you are using Korp it should only be a simple adaptation to corpora and tagsets needed.
+In any case do not forget to look at the tests.

 # Endpoint Tester
-To test your Endpoint you can point the [Endpoint Tester]() to your Endpoint.
+To test your Endpoint you can point the [IDS Endpoint Tester](http://clarin.ids-mannheim.de/srutest) to your Endpoint.

 # Endpoint developer's tutorial
 There is also an Endpoint developer's tutorial available.